Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 Phlex supports such uses cases :need:`DUNE 113`, even if the specified categories are unrelated to each other.
 For example, suppose an algorithm needed to access a data product from a `Spill`, and it also required a calibration offset provided from an external database table :need:`DUNE 35`.
-Instead of providing a separate mechanism for handling calibration constants, a separate category could be invented (e.g. `Calibration`) whose data-product sets corresponded to intervals of validity.
+Instead of providing a separate mechanism for handling calibration constants, a separate category could be invented (e.g. `Calibration`) whose data cells corresponded to intervals of validity.
-So long as a relation can be defined between specific `Spill` data-product sets and specific `Calibration` data-product sets, the framework can use that relation to form the input family of `Spill`\ -\ `Calibration` data-product pairs that are presented to the algorithm.
+So long as a relation can be defined between specific `Spill` data cells and specific `Calibration` data cells, the framework can use that relation to form the input family of `Spill`\ -\ `Calibration` data-product pairs that are presented to the algorithm.
-How the relation between data-product sets is defined is referred to as *data marshaling*, and it is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.
+How the relation between data cells is defined is referred to as *data marshaling*, and it is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.

-Data Products from Adjacent Data-Product Sets
+Data Products from Adjacent Data Cells
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, it may be necessary to simultaneously access data products from adjacent data-products sets :need:`DUNE 91`, where *adjacency* is defined by the user :need:`DUNE 92`.
 The notion of adjacency can be critical for (e.g.) time-windowed processing (see :numref:`ch_conceptual_design/hofs/windows:Windows`), where the details of the "next" time bin are needed to accurately calculate properties of the "current" time bin.

-Supporting the processing of adjacent data-product sets is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.
+Supporting the processing of adjacent data cells is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.

 Accessing Configuration Information
 -----------------------------------